tips on presenting

 “A talk is a voyage and it must be charted.
 The man starts out going nowhere, generally gets there.” – Dale Carnegie

-If you do determine that it’s a presentation you want to provide, there are three Ps you need to focus on: preparation, presences and PowerPoint.
+If you do determine that it’s a presentation you want to provide, there are three Ps you need to focus on: preparation, presence and PowerPoint.

 Preparation